MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/run-azd.md

 ## Next steps

-Walk through one of the quickstarts to see Azure Developer CLI in action:
+Walk through one of the quickstarts to experiment with the `azd` commands and watch Azure Developer CLI in action:

 - [Node.js](./get-started-nodejs.md)
 - [Python](./get-started-python.md)